dZotov/MobileDetectorBundle/README.md

 # MobileDatectorBundle

-The MobileDatectorBundle allows to datect mobile devices and redirect to mobile site version.
+The MobileDatectorBundle allows to detect mobile devices and redirect to mobile site version.

 ### Application Kernel